Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Step 1 — Share your imaging

-Send your most recent X-ray (standing, weight-bearing — essential for assessing joint space accurately) and any MRI you have, along with a brief description of your symptoms and what treatments you have already tried.
-Your GP or surgeon's referral letter is helpful but not essential.
+Send your most recent X-ray (standing, weight-bearing) and any MRI you have, along with a brief description of your symptoms and what treatments you have already tried.
 Email or WhatsApp scans are fine.

 Step 2 — Receive your recommendation within 24 hours

 GAF Healthcare's orthopaedic team reviews your imaging and sends a written recommendation: the right procedure type (total, partial or robotic), the most appropriate hospital, the suggested implant brand, and a cost estimate.
-If we need additional imaging — such as standing AP X-rays if you have only sent lying-down scans — we will tell you exactly what to ask your home clinic to provide.
+The best hospitals guide and the Delhi city guide will help you understand the recommendation you receive.

 Step 3 — Video consultation with your surgeon